 How the MathsCraft Curriculum works

-The MathsCraft Curriculum is a companion to the Australian Curriculum: Mathematics and is designed for all students in Years 5-10.
+The MathsCraft Curriculum is designed for all students in Years 5-10, as a companion to the Australian Curriculum: Mathematics.

 The Curriculum includes: